kirberich/huegely/README.md

 ## Testing
 To be able to run the tests (once there any), do the following:

- - Create a python 3 virtualenv
+ - Create a python 3 virtualenv called env
- - Clone the repository
  - Run `pip install -r test_requirements.txt`

+Using tox:
+ - Run `tox`

+Running tests directly:
- - Run `./run_tests.sh`
+ - Run `py.test`

 ## Requirements
 Huegely requires python 3.x, for no good reason other than that I'm heartless.